Chapter 7 bankruptcy help

 The Impact of Chapter 7 Bankruptcy on Your Credit

-Initially, the filing can drop your credit score by several points.
-The exact reduction varies based on your credit history and score before filing.
+Filing for Chapter 7 bankruptcy significantly affects your credit score at first.
+Initially filing can drop your credit score by several points.
+How much it will drop depends on your credit history and score before filing.

-Creditors see a bankruptcy filing as a major negative event.
-This perception can lead to higher interest rates or credit denials.
+A Chapter 7 bankruptcy remains on your credit report for up to 10 years.
+Some creditors see a bankruptcy filing as a major negative event, which can lead to higher interest rates or credit denials.
+Other creditors disregard it after a few years.

 Here are common impacts of Chapter 7 bankruptcy on credit: